Iri5s/C650_Fuel_Calculator/README.md

 # C650 Fuel Calculator
  A simple fuel calculator for the Hotstart Challenger 650 (XPlane) to help calculate the amount of fuel needing to be loaded.

- This is a thirdparty tool and is in no way associated with the creators of the Hotstart Challenger.
+ This is a thirdparty tool and is in not associated with the creators of the Hotstart Challenger.
 Check out the aircraft here: https://www.x-aviation.com/catalog/product_info.php/take-command-hot-start-challenger-650-p-212

  To use: